BramComyn/safeguard-fetch/etc/content-length-considerations-updated-2024-09-06.md

 ### Chrome-HTTP/2.0

+- small difference: doesn't cut off
+- large difference: doesn't cut off
-Small difference: doesn't cut off
+- infinite difference: doesn't cut off
-Large difference: doesn't cut off infinite difference: doesn't cut off no content length finite: works like a charm no content length infinite: infinite data, works like a charm no difference: works like a charm.
+- no content length finite: works like a charm
+- no content length infinite: infinite data, works like a charm
+- no difference: works like a charm.

 ## Firefox